faceless128/jest-another-rpg/README.md

 Run the application and follow the prompts to play.
 Good Luck!

 ## Installation
-Clone the repository and install needed dependencies via NMP
+Clone the repository and install needed dependencies via NPM